-I was twenty-six years old on September 11, 2001, living about fifteen minutes from Manhattan.
+I was twenty-six years old on September 11, 2001, living about thirty minutes from Manhattan.
 I went for a run that perfect morning through crisp air and sunshine.
 After my run, I flipped on CNN.
 The first plane had hit.
 I thought it was a small plane, a Cessna.
 I didn’t yet understand.
 My ex-wife was a month away from having our first child, and I called her in from the kitchen to take a look.
 The other plane hit.
 The world changed.
 A perfect September morning etched itself into the collective memory.

 An hour later, I drove to work, listening to Howard Stern, who somehow managed to continue broadcasting from downtown NYC.
 The first tower collapsed while I was driving.
 I didn’t believe it, because, you know, Howard Stern, who, though my opinion of him would soon change for the better, at the time wasn’t exactly a pillar of journalistic integrity.
 What I remember most about that drive was staring at the faces of other drivers.
 We were all zombies.
 Eyes straight ahead, minds overwhelmed.

 My coworkers knew friends and family at the WTC.
 Our phones didn’t work.
 Communication was impossible.
 They were justifiably worried.
 When we couldn’t stare at the television any longer, we went to the building’s rooftop to see smoke drifting across the bay.

 For me, the most intimate tragedy came two weeks later when we returned to our pregnancy/Lamaze class.
 Several families failed to appear.
 We knew at least two of them worked at the WTC, and their chairs remained empty, their voices silent.

 Some things you never forget.
 You may not remember your exact thoughts, but you certainly remember those feelings and emotions and that disbelieving tingle that says, “What the fuck is happening?”

 We must not forget that tingle.
 Nor should we think it is unique to us.